apitoolkit/apitoolkit-landing/content/blog/api-documentation-and-observability-the-truth-you-must-know/index.md

 title: "API Monitoring and Documentation: The Truth You Must Know"
 date: 2023-02-15T18:36:58+02:00
 author: collins
-description: "API Monitoring and Documentation: The Truth You Must Know"
+description: "Discover the importance of API Monitoring and Documentation.
+Learn key concepts, and tools for optimizing your API strategy"
 categories:
-  - API Observability
+  - API Monitoring
 ---

 ![API Connectivity around a Chain of Programs](./apiblogcover.jpg)